- Mission & Vision

 Pacific Whale Foundation's Ecuador research projects examine the distribution and abundance of humpback whales found off the coast of Puerto Lopez, Manabi, Ecuador, and the interactions of small cetaceans with artisinal fisheries operating in Machalilla National Park.
 To learn more, please click on the research project titles below.

-- Identify and monitor the population of humpback whales in the National Park Machalilla
+To identify and monitor the population of humpback whales in Machalilla National Park using photo-identification.

-- Promote the development of knowledge, attitudes and abilities related to the conservation of the environment and improve the quality of life of the local communities along the Ecuadorian coast.
+To promote the development of knowledge, attitudes and abilities related to conservation of the environment and improving the quality of life of the local communities along the Ecuadorian coast.

 Migratory Interchange of Humpback Whales between